ajhami/README_generator/README.md

 npm test
 ```
 ### FAQs
-#### Q: Why shiykd U yse a README.md fir ny projects?
+#### Q: Why should I use a README.md for ny projects?
-A: READNE.md help developers understand the purpose and functionality of your project as well as give place for communication for usage and collaboration on your applications.
+A: README.md help developers understand the purpose and functionality of your project as well as give place for communication for usage and collaboration on your applications.
 #### Q: Can I adjust my new readme file once it is generated?
 A: Of course!